theoden8/sh-project/README.md

 * gap_homomorphism_core_finder: uses GAP and a dataset of small graphs to find a potential core by trying to find a homomorphism from a given graph

+  ---

+* quick_notes.pdf - updated version of notes from papers

 # limitations

 The current version of solver is relatively slow and can't handle large graphs.
 It is written to work iteratively, and chooses which options to iterate and how, and when to backtrack.